katyfox/portfolio/portfolio/Documentation/BlogDesign.md

-﻿#Architecture of the Blog Component
+#Architecture of the Blog Component

 ## General Components